-On Sunday August 7 2016, the Colosseum/Forum/Palatine are free but will be packed.
+On Sunday August 6 2017, the Colosseum/Forum/Palatine are free but will be packed.
 I'd recommend visiting some lesser-visited sites, like Ostia Antica or Palazzo Barberini.
-For a complete list of free sites/monuments, visit the Rome Tourist Board (the site is most complete in Italian.)
+For a complete list of free sites/monuments, visit the Rome Tourist Board.

 If you are on a tight schedule and this is the only day you can go, or a tight budget, then this is a great opportunity.
 But otherwise it is usually better to book your visit ahead of time and pay to go another day.